prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-graphics-with-direct3d-d2d1-gdi-opengl-and-skia.md

     }
 ```

 This should be straight-forward.
 I'm using `WindowFactory` here to register a new class, which has a background brush which is white.
 If not, it would end up with the default window brush, which is the windows mild gray, that you generally see.
-This can also be set to `IntPtr.Zero` (basically null), and taken care care of erasing either in with the `OnEraseBkgnd`, or by directly handling the erase during paint method as well (which I'll do later for the DirectX samples).
+This can also be set to `IntPtr.Zero` (basically null), and take care of the erasing either in with the `OnEraseBkgnd`, or by directly handling the erase during paint method as well (which I'll do later for the DirectX samples).

 So, this should look open up this window: